fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-HTTP client timeout - Timeouts includes connection time, redirects, reading the response etc. 0 = no timeout.
+HTTP client timeout - Timeouts include connection time, redirects, reading the response and so on.
+0 = no timeout.

 </dd>
 <dt>use_proxy</dt>